 I first spotted them on Friday, so I’m going to keep an eye on them and if the deciduous teeth (that’s milk teeth to you and me – I had no idea that deciduous applied to anything other than trees! does that make her permanent teeth ‘evergreen’?) don’t fall out within the next week I’ll be talking to the vet to see if they need pulling.

 All the threads looked the same to the innocent eye, but Maude could see the black heart running up through one strand as it wove its way through the lace roundel.
+She busied herself with tidying her bobbins as a customer browsed the lace mats on her stall.

 “I’ll take this one,” the woman said, holding up a square piece, twelve inches across.
 Maude winced, picked up the piece she had just completed and held it out to the woman for her consideration.